f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--unlit` (_bool_)

 Override model's lighting configuration.
-If the value is true, no shading is applied and the model will be unlit.
+If the value is true, F3D applies no shading and the model is unlit.

 #### compare